pnnl/tesp/examples/ieee8500/README.md

 interpreting the other files in this directory.

 - *bill.py*; calculates and plots a summary of meter bills
-- *clean.bat*; Windows script to clean out log files and output files
-- *clean.sh*; Linux/Mac script to clean out log files and output files
+- *clean.sh*; script to clean out log files and output files
 - *inv30.glm*; a 30-house test case with smart inverters
 - *inv8500.glm*; the 8500-node test case with smart inverters
+- *invti30.glm*; a 30-house test case with smart inverters and simplified house thermal integrity inputs
 - *invFeederGen.m*; a MATLAB helper script that populates 8500-node with smart inverters, based on the ../backbone directory
-- *kill5570.bat*; helper script that stops processes listening on port 5570 (Windows)
-- *kill5570.sh*; helper script that stops processes listening on port 5570 (Linux/Mac)
+- *kill5570.sh*; helper script that stops processes listening on port 5570
-- *list5570.bat*; helper script that lists processes listening on port 5570 (Windows)
 - *parser.py*; testing script for parsing FNCS values
-- *plot_invs.py*; tabulates and plots the meter with most overvoltage counts; not valid for the 30-house case because it includes a 480-volt load
+- *plot_invs.py*; tabulates and plots the meter with most overvoltage counts
 - *plots.py*; plots the GridLAB-D and agent outputs using tesp_support functions
 - *prepare_cases.py*; prepares the JSON dictionaries and FNCS configuration for both cases, using tesp_support functions
 - *prices.player*; time-of-day rates to publish over FNCS
-- *run30.bat*; Windows script that runs the 30-house case
+- *run30.sh*; script that runs the 30-house case, inverters in constant power factor mode
-- *run30.sh*; Linux/Mac script that runs the 30-house case
+- *runti30.sh*; script that runs the 30-house case with simplified thermal integrity input, and volt-var mode inverters
-- *run8500.bat*; Windows script that runs the 8500-node case
+- *run8500.sh*; script that runs the 8500-node case with no price, voltage or smart inverter response
+- *run8500base.sh*; script that runs the 8500-node case, responsive to time-of-use rates and overvoltages
+- *run8500tou.sh*; script that runs the 8500-node case, price response to time-of-use rates, no smart inverters
+- *run8500volt.sh*; script that runs the 8500-node case, precooling response to overvoltage, no smart inverters
+- *run8500vvar.sh*; script that runs the 8500-node case, non-transactive, smart inverter volt-var mode
-- *run8500.sh*; Linux/Mac script that runs the 8500-node case
+- *run8500vwatt.sh*; script that runs the 8500-node case, non-transactive, smart inverter volt-watt mode

-Copyright (c) 2017-2019, Battelle Memorial Institute
+Copyright (c) 2017-2020, Battelle Memorial Institute

 License: https://github.com/pnnl/tesp/blob/master/LICENSE